Catawba Valley Community College

-Challenger Early College High School
+Early College High Schools

 Challenger Early College High School is a program on the campus of Catawba Valley Community College that is a collaborative effort between Catawba County Schools, North Carolina New Schools, CVCC, and the Bill and Melinda Gates Foundation.
 Every year, Challenger Early College High School accepts 100 8th graders out of about 300 applicants from Catawba County Schools, Alexander County Schools, Hickory City Schools, and Newton-Conover City Schools.
 In 2015, 390 students attended Challenger.
 They take a four- or five-year curriculum with high school courses and college courses.
 All students, upon graduation, receive a high school diploma (and usually an associate degree).

-Alexander Early College High School

 Alexander Early College High School is a program on the CVCC Alexander Center Campus of Catawba Valley Community College.
 Established in 2016 under the Alexander County Schools high school system, students can graduate in four years, with both a high school diploma and an associate degree, in either science or art, or gain credits in a business program offered by the school.
 Mainly serving students already under the Alexander County Schools system, homeschooled students and others living in the area can also apply.
 Most students apply and are accepted to the school in their eighth grade year, however, some transfer students have been accepted in later years.
 Housed in the Applied Technology building, AEC has approximately 230 students, and its current principal is Mary Brown.